Fenari Isa Mosque: Restorations

 The building has undergone several restorational periods, starting from the Byzantine times.
 Since then, many changes have been implemented in the structure, and it carries a multilayered archaeological value.

 In the repair record dated 1898, it is written that the cracks in the surrounding, dome, and drum walls of the building were filled with pitch pine and cement to strengthen them, and that they were plastered with sand and linen mortar and painted.
 It is also learned from the documents that the stitching method was applied at that time using pitch pine and linen mortar to close the cracks that occurred in the walls of the building after the earthquake.

 Archaeological studies were carried out in 1929 in the building, which suffered a great fire in 1918.
 During these excavations, it was understood that the ground was raised by 80 cm during the Ottoman period, and many findings were found in this filled ground.

 The building was reopened as a mosque with the restoration carried out in 1960, and its minaret, which was demolished in 1942, was rebuilt in the following years.
-Due to the effect of Vatan St., which was opened to traffic in the 1950s, the building remained 2-3 meters below the road level.
+Due to the effect of Vatan St., which was opened to traffic in the 1950s, the building remained 2–3 meters below the road level.
 The roof of the building was damaged in 2000.
 The comprehensive restoration work, which started in 2012, finished in 2019.

 Building pathologies found during the 2012-2019 restorations, and their proposed interventions

 The 2012-2019 restorations were carried out after studying the previous repair interventions to the building.
-Addressing the decays and deterioriations, and providing proper solutions to these problems were among the goals of the restoration.
+Addressing the decays and deteriorations, and providing proper solutions to these problems were among the goals of the restoration.
 In the section below, the mentioned pathologies are detailed further.